IAmFuture0/CppND-Capstone-Snake-Game/README.md

 The idea of added features are from the previous project **Build An OpenStreetMap Route Planner** and **Concurrent Traffic Simulation**.
 The snakebot follow the gray route planned by A* algorithm, and will stop immediately upon detecting a red light at an the intersection.
 It will move again once the light turns green.

 By the way, I kept the code for the player-controlled snake in the program, but I commented it out.
-If you want to compete with the snakebot, feel free to remove the comment.
+If you want to compete with the snakebot, feel free to remove the comments.

-Additionally, you can build your own C++ application or extend the Snake game.
+Additionally, you can build your own C++ application or extend the work, for example replacing the A* search algorithm with AI approach .
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

 The following diagram is the schematic of my program.
 The colored blocks indicate the changes I made: light blue for small changes and dark blue for the main changes where I implemented the new features.
 <img src="SnakeGame_ProgramSchmetic.png"/>

+## Rubrics

 ## Dependencies for Running Locally
 * cmake >= 3.7